rillian/2019-gsoc/README.md

 For future work, I'd want to revisit my ad-hoc, line-based parser and if that can get more documents available.

-### Parallel reader.

-Scaife right now expects text and translation as separate, long documents.
-That makes some sense given the history of the scholarship they're supporting.
-We have short documents where photo, copy, transliteration, normalization and translation are usually thought of line-by-line together.

-Would like to work with the scaife people to develop something which meets our needs in the context of other projects.
-For example, it would be nice if all of the above could be shown/hidden independently, and transitioned between parallel and interlinear presentations depending on screen size.

-So far upstream hasn't been very responsive, and I'm not a front-end developer, so we'll probably end up with something that's a technical proof-of-concept but will need further work after the project finishes.

 ### Localization.